Compare Flights to Bundaberg, Australia

 In winter (June to August) the days are mild and dry with fewer than 18 days of rain.
 It's the ideal time to go on outdoor activities like hiking and camping, but you will need a few warm layers for the colder nights.

 If you're travelling on a budget, the best time to visit Bundaberg would be in the winter or autumn months.
-These are it's shoulder seasons, and you're more likely to find deals on accommodation and flights.
+These are it's shoulder seasons, and you're more likely to find deals on accommodation and cheap flights.
 You'll also have the city's attractions to yourself and won't have to deal with crowds of other tourists.

 Airports in Bundaberg